 I remember feeling fascinated by the ways the two groups easily identified the similarities within their struggles.
 This particular position comes in stark contrast to some of the more mysterious beliefs I’ve been taught about the Black Freedom Struggle.

 For instance, Reggae songs identify formerly enslaved Africans as ‘Israelites.’
 I’ve seen similar assertions within Afrocentric circles.
 The claim is Blacks are the true Hebrews/Jews and therefore the Jewish story (i.e. the Bible) is a Black story.
 I’m more inclined to see the parallels between Black struggles and the current status of Palestinians, especially in regard to nation and citizenship.

 I have only started reading the first few pages.
-I’m excited to see reference to Black feminism:
+I’m excited to see a reference to Black feminism:

 Black feminism emerged as a theoretical and practical effort demonstrating that race, gender, and class are inseparable in the social worlds we inhabit…Insisting on the connections between struggles and racism in the US and struggles against the Israeli repression of Palestinians, in this sense, is a feminist process.

 I’ll write a blog on the book once I finish.
-In the mean time check out Der Vang’s challenge here.
+In the meantime check out Der Vang’s challenge here.